goztag/MTaxi/README.md

 A comparative tool for taxon identification of low coverage ancient genomes.

-MTaxi is a method to classify pairs of closely related species using ancient DNA data, by utilizing mitochondrial tranversion-type substitions between the two species.
+MTaxi is a method to classify pairs of closely related species using ancient DNA data, by utilizing mitochondrial tranversion-type substitutions between the two species.

 It is developed and tested using both Linux operating system (Ubuntu 18.04 LTS) and WSL2 (Windows Subsystem for Linux 2), should work in other Unix-like platforms.